 The popular Khao Yai National Park isn’t far away, and the fascinating Khmer Ruins at Phimai and Phanom Rung are also worth checking out.
-If you like to really get off the beaten path, you could even check out the Thailand’s oldest reclining Buddha image near Sung Noen.
+I even dropped by Thailand’s oldest reclining Buddha image near Sung Noen.

-Khorat isn’t just a good base for explorations in the surrounding countryside, but has some pleasant, low-key sights of its own.
+That said, Khorat isn’t just a good base for explorations in the surrounding countryside, but has some interesting, low-key sights of its own.
 Read on for the things you shouldn’t miss in Nakhon Ratchasima and its surroundings.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.